 The project database includes built-in quality assurance components such as pick-lists and validation rules to test for missing data or illogical combinations.
-After entering the data, the crew members and Field Lead verified the database records for complete and accurate transcription by retrieving and visually comparing the data associated with each sampling event against the original forms.
+After entering the data, the Field Lead verified the database records for complete and accurate transcription by retrieving and visually comparing the data associated with each sampling event against the original forms.